biolink/biolink-model/docs/relation.md

 ---
-parent: Slots
+parent: Edge Properties
 title: biolink:relation
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: relation
+# Slot: relation

 The relation which describes an association between a subject and an object in a more granular manner.
 Usually this is a term from Relation Ontology, but it can be any edge CURIE.